 Non-fatal strangulation as a form of partner violence

 |Marion Becker, PhD||Quality of care and quality of life outcomes for vulnerable populations, with a particular emphasis on older adults with co-occurring mental and physical disorders|

 |Nan Park, PhD||

-Roles of social isolation and psychosocial resources in community and long-term cae settings
+Roles of social isolation and psychosocial resources in the community and long-term care settings

 Health disparities and minority aging, and the role of religiousness/spirituality in the lives of older adults